totuni/esp-studio-examplesII/Transformations/join/README.md

 ![Left Join](/Transformations/join/img/leftjoin.png)

 Notice that the Join window enables you to set the state for the left and right inputs separately.
-The left table state is set to **Stateless**, which means no events are stored except for the current record.
+The left table state is set to **Stateless (pi_EMPTY)**, which means no events are stored except for the current record.
 This removes any unbounded memory growth issues from the project.
-When a dimension table is large or is updated frequently, you can select **Use a secondary index** to improve lookup performance.
+When a dimension table is large or is updated frequently, you can select the **Use a secondary index** check box to improve lookup performance.

 3. Click ![Output Schema](/Transformations/join/img/output-schema-icon.png "Output Schema").
 Fields include:
    - `OrderID`